xorcat/crikeyconctf/index.md

 ### What are the rules of playing the CTF?
 Please read the rules listed here

+### Is it safe to play the CTF/join the CTF network?
+Well...hopefully, yes, it's safe.
+But you are on a hostile network, there are other hackers on there, but hopefully everyone abides by the Rules, including not attacking other players.
+We hope it doesn't happen, but idiots will be idiots sometimes.
+If you do think someones doing something they shouldn't please let a member of the CTF crew immediatly so we can investigate.

 # CTF Challenge Writeups

 This section will "hopefully" eventually have writeups of some of the CTF challenges, ideally by players who completed the challenge.